As you may already know, our Pure City student accommodation is found right in the middle of a true cultural hub of London in Barbican.

 At Pure Student Living, we welcome scholars from any London university.
 Barbican houses some very prestigious institutions indeed, including the illustrious Guildhall School of Music and Drama, which boasts alumni including James Bond star Daniel Craig, Homeland actor Damian Lewis, Hollywood heartthrob Orlando Bloom and pop star Myleene Klass.

 Cass Business School is also nearby, and is widely regarded as one of the top business universities in the world.
 It is part of City University London, the main campus of which is found just up the road from Pure City.

 Like most places in central London, you’re never short of transport links in Barbican.
 Two bus routes run directly past our halls of residence, while Barbican tube station is a short walk away and serves three lines.

 Further underground routes into the centre of Barbican can be found at Moorgate, Old Street and Liverpool Street.

 Want to live here?

-If all this sounds like exactly what you’re looking for, you should head over to our booking form to see the rooms we currently have available at Pure City.
-You can even arrange a viewing if you’d like to see the place for yourself before making a decision.
+If all this sounds like exactly what you’re looking for, you should head over the Pure City page to see the rooms we currently have available.
+You can also arrange a viewing if you’d like to see the place for yourself before making a decision.